sdeitech/HC/README.md

 This is Angular Application with version 18.1.4.
 This Application having following components

-- Clinical Assets - This module defines the dynamic questions and resposes to be filled at the time of patients clinical assessments.
 - Communication - This module contains all OpenTok related implementation wrapped in it.
 Having feature support for Chat, Invitations, Screen Sharing, Recordings etc.
 - Modules - This module contains all references of Angular Material related modules.
 - Core-services - This module contains Infrastructure related services like guards, pipes, interceptors, storage services, data security services, crypto services etc.